The Princess in the Chest: Synopsis

 A king left his queen because they were childless and told her if she did not have a child by the time he returned, in a year, he would part with her.
 An old woman advised her to eat a bud from a bush.
 She would have a daughter.
 The old woman would give her a nurse, who must raise the girl without anyone else seeing her until she was fourteen.
 The queen did as she said, but when the fourteen years were one day short of complete, the king went to see her.
 The princess said that now she would die.
 The king had his choice of a pestilence, a long and bloody war, or putting her body in a wooden coffin and setting a sentinel over it every day for a year.
 He did not believe it, but chose the coffin.
 The next morning, she was dead.
 He did as she directed, but every night, the sentinel vanished.
 Soon, the story was that the princess ate whoever it was, and soldiers deserted rather than take on the duty.
-The king got more by offering rewards, but no one ever received it.
+The king got more volunteers by offering money, but no one ever received it.

-One day, a smith named Christian came to the capital looking for work.
-Soldiers got him to agree to the job, because he had gotten drunk.
-When the drink wore off, he tried to flee, but a little man stopped him and told him to stay in the pulpit until the coffin lid slammed.
-He went into the pulpit, and at midnight, the princess, "covered in quills like a porcupine," came out and howled, demanding the sentinel.
+Nearly a year later, a strapping young smith named Christian came to the capital looking for work.
+A pair of sergeants ordered food and wine for him until Christian was drunk enough to agree to the job, which paid one hundred dollars.
+They locked him in the church at eight o'clock, but when the drink wore off, he tried to escape out the belfry.
+A little man stopped him and told him to stay in the pulpit until the coffin lid slammed.
+He went into the pulpit, and at midnight, the coffin lid was thrown aside, and the princess, "covered in quills like a porcupine," came out and howled, demanding the sentinel.
 She saw him in the pulpit but could not get up after him.
-Finally, she had to go back to the coffin.
+Finally, when the clock struck one she had to go back to the coffin, and the lid shut itself over her.